-MS. JOANNA TUNG MAY FONG Finance and Administration Director
+MS. JOANNA TUNG MAY FONG Finance & Administration Director

-Ms. Tung was appointed Finance and Administration Director in May 2008 and last re-elected in April 2011, where she is responsible for the Group's accounting and finance, corporate reporting, management information system and human resource functions.
+Ms. Tung was appointed Finance and Administration Director in May 2008 and last re-elected in April 2014.
+She is responsible for the Group's accounting and finance, corporate reporting, management information system and human resource functions.